CSBigCaptain/CaptainWordTester/Readme.md

 ## About

-The tester is a simple and weak-word tester.
+The tester is a simple and weak word tester.
 But it will get stronger as I grow up!

 The program was made in Python 3.10.4 (Microsoft Store Edition).